awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-batch-code.md

 In your [CreateModel](API_CreateModel.md) request, the container definition includes the `ModelDataUrl` parameter, which identifies the S3 location where model artifacts are stored\.
 Amazon SageMaker uses this information to determine where to copy the model artifacts from\.
 It copies the artifacts to the `/opt/ml/model` directory for use by your inference code\.

-The `ModelDataUrl` must point to a tar\.gz file, or else it will fail to download the file\.
+The `ModelDataUrl` must point to a tar\.gz file\.
+Otherwise, it Amazon SageMaker doesn't download the file\.

  Amazon SageMaker stores the model artifacts as a single compressed tar file in Amazon S3\.
 Amazon SageMaker decompresses this tar file into the `/opt/ml/model` directory before your container starts\.
-If you used Amazon SageMaker to train a model, the tar file will be stored in S3\.
+If you used Amazon SageMaker to train a model, the tar file is stored in Amazon S3\.

 ## How Containers Serve Requests<a name="your-algorithms-batch-code-how-containe-serves-requests"></a>